Bestselling novel named 2023 One Book-One Lincoln winner

 Lincoln City Libraries are planning One Book-One Lincoln events, including a virtual author visit, for September and October.

-The months-long process that ultimately led Lincoln to its One Book this year began in February, when a 17-member selection committee of community readers narrowed 125 nominations down to the top three.
+The monthslong process that ultimately led Lincoln to its One Book selection this year began in February when a 17-member selection committee of community readers narrowed 125 nominations down to the top three.

 The city's library system has sponsored the annual program since 2002.